-3 Questions You Should Consider When Applying for a Business Loan
+3 Questions to Ask Before Applying for a Small Business Loan

-How being prepared can improve your chances of getting approved for the right business loan
+How being prepared can improve your chances of getting approved for the right small business loan

 What am I planning to do with the money?